grenade-inspector0/R6-AFK-Bot/README.md

     - "num_of_messages" : The number of messages the R6 AFK Bot will type every time it's time to type.
 - Advanced
     - "siege_path" : The path the crash detection will run if and when your game crashes.
-       - Should be the file called, "RainbowSix.exe", where your game's installed at.
+       - Should be the path to the file called, "RainbowSix.exe", where your game's installed at.
+    - "use_old_messages" : Will enable the use of the old positive message system.
+        - Type, "true" to enable, and "false" to use the new message system.

 # IMPORTANT
 1. Widescreen monitors are **NOT** supported.
 The only way to use a widescreen monitor with my program is to open Nvidia Control Panel and set your resolution to 1920x1080.